Here’s what we can learn from Kelly Clarkson about planning!

 Newly married couples may also have differences of opinion about budgets and financial goals.
 These issues are generally magnified in blended family situations.
 One or both partners may have accumulated assets or debts before their marriage, so it is critical that both consider and discuss their full financial picture including assets, debts, cash flow, budgets, and goals.

 It is especially important that partners in blended families talk about what they want to happen with their assets when they die.
-Working with a Personal Family Lawyer specifically trained in counseling blended families will help the couple clarify and document their goals so there is not a fight between the survivor’s children and the survivor of the partnership after the death of the first to die.
+Working with a Lawyer specifically trained in counseling blended families will help the couple clarify and document their goals so there is not a fight between the survivor’s children and the survivor of the partnership after the death of the first to die.

 Solid estate planning is always important, but it is even more so in blended families.
 If you have a blended family or are in the process of merging two families, we can help you build a foundation for success.